hiikezoe/web-ext-webpack-plugin/README.md

   Defaults to false.

+- `buildPackage` (optional) - A boolean indicating if a zip file of the extension should be generated.

+  The name of the .zip file is taken from the name field in the extension manifest unless `outputFilename` is set.

+  Defaults to false.

 - `chromiumBinary` (optional) - A path to a specific version of a Chromium browser to run.
 The value is an absolute path to the browser executable or an alias string.